moriarty/ros-ev3/brickstrap-build-status.md

 5. debian jessie is not officially supported by ros, so now we need to add in some custom rosdep rules.<br>
   create a file ev3dev.yaml and put in it the following.<br>
-  Note: I didn't try what would happen if I left these blank, and right now this is a bit of a hack.
+  Note: I didn't try what would happen if I left these blank, and right now this is a bit of a hack.<br>
+  We installed all of these packages in the steps above, so we're just telling rosdep to look for other packages we know are there.

   ```
   libconsole-bridge-dev: